IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 $ serverless deploy
 </pre>

-If the deployment succeed, the following messages will be printed to the console:
+If the deployment succeeds, the following messages will be printed to the console:

 <pre>
 $ serverless deploy